rDr4g0n/ToDone-List/readme.md

 	* persist configs to localstorage
 	* make new timestamp card appear on swipe down, or at top of lsit
 * android-like notifications (toasts) (when item added, deleted, etc) with undo option
+* swipe to delete
+* undelete
+* icon and color settings per config
+* make tag delete `x` bigger
 * break out color stuff from other style for easy swapping of light/dark theme
 * dark theme - edit name input needs to be styled
+* edit name should be less input-y in general

 #BUGS